I John: Introduction and Chapter 1

 1:4 And we ourselves are writing these things so that our joy may be completed.

 Now John tags on another purpose for the book: "so that (y)our joy may be completed."
-There is disagreement between "your" and "our" in the Greek texts--it is just the difference of one letter, as in English.
-Although the more reliable texts say "our," the "your" would more fit the altruistic stance that John is taking.
+Greek manuscripts and ancient versions seem to be split about half and half between "your" and "our" in both occurrences of the pronoun here.
+In Greek it is just the difference of one letter, as it is in English.
+Although both the Siniaticus and Vaticanus manuscripts say "our," the "your" (of the Alexandrinus and Ephraemi Rescriptus) would more fit the altruistic stance that John is taking.
 Paul, however, asks the Philippians to "make my joy complete" in 2:2, so the rendering "make our joy complete" here would still be in line with Scripture.
 The result in any case is "joy," and this joy should be "complete."
 The grammatical construction is called a perfect paraphrastic, indicating a possibility that we can have fullness of joy beginning at a certain point and continuing into the present (Zeller).
 Is it selfish to want joy?
 No!
 It is an inescapable result of great fellowship--a blessing God intends!

 1:5 And this is the message which we have heard from Him and are announcing to you, that God is light, and darkness is not in Him at all.